SarfarajMolla23/Rumble-Group-Video-Calling-App1/readme.md

 # Group Video Calling Web Application

+This is a web application for group video calling, with a range of interactive features for video, audio, and chat.

-Technologies used:
+# Technologies Used
    1. HTML
-   2. Javascript (Frontend)
+   2. JavaScript (Frontend)
    3. CSS (Styling)
-   4. AGORA Sdk (Backend)
+   4. Agora SDK (Backend)

-How to run:
+# How to Run

-   1. Clone/Download this repository to your local system.
+   1. Clone or download this repository to your local system.
-   2. Right click on `index.html` file and click `Open with live server`.
+   2. Right-click on the index.html file and select Open with Live Server to launch the application.
+# Features

+ 1. Create a Room:

-How it works: A user can create room by writing his name and a unique room id(see image 1) and
+  Users can create a room by entering their name and a unique room ID.
-    after clicking on go to room you will enter in your room(see image 2) there you will see a button on bottom written join after clicking it then only your video will start(see image 3) here you will see two bar on both left side and right side on the left side you can see number of participant entered in the room(see image 4) it will also show the participant name also and on the right bar you can chat simultaneously with the group the chat will show to every  one(see image 5) and i have put a rumble bot that will say welcome to all the participant by their name and when the participant left the room it will say the name of the user and say  that user left the room(see image 7), but after you click the leave button you are not leaving the room, you are in the room you can see them talking and chatting, but you cannot talk just like live streaming, you can chat, you can see the(see image 4), in the left or right bar it will not show that the user left it will show that the user is there and it will show the name also.
+  Click Go to Room to enter the created room.

+  2. Join and Start Video:

+   In the room, click the Join button at the bottom to start your video feed.

+  3. Participant List:

+  The left sidebar displays the number of participants in the room along with their names.

+  4. Group Chat:

+The right sidebar allows for group chat, which is visible to all participants in the room.
+The chat includes a "Rumble Bot" that greets each participant by name upon joining and notifies everyone when a participant leaves.

+   5. Leave Room:

+  When a participant clicks the Leave button, they will stop transmitting audio and video but will still remain in the room as a viewer, similar to a live stream.
+  The participant can continue to view the chat and interact, but they cannot broadcast video or audio.
+  Their name will remain visible on the participant list to indicate they are still in the room.
   Snapshots:

 image 1:
 ![Screenshot 2024-10-14 112149](https://github.com/user-attachments/assets/74ad2e3d-1e7f-4a60-87af-54aa9b3289b3)